 Flavius Josephus' kindness towards his Roman benefactors does not mean that he is negative about the Jews.
 On the contrary, he has pity with 'the innocent' in Jerusalem, who are trapped inside a city under siege and cannot leave.
 At great length, he describes the atrocities to which they are subjected.

 But his sympathy does not include all Jews.
-The responsibility for all the bloodshed rests squarely on the shoulders of the people that he describes as 'brigands', 'madmen', 'desperado's', or 'bandits': those are the invectives he has in store for violent nationalists like the Zealots, the Sicarians and men like John of Gischala.
-It is no coincidence that the Jewish War ends with a speech of the leader of the rebels at Masada, the Sicarian Eleaser, who more or less admits that all violence was a result of nationalistic agitation and also admits that God is angry.
+The responsibility for all the bloodshed rests squarely on the shoulders of the people that he describes as 'brigands', 'madmen', 'desperado's', or 'bandits': those are the invectives he has in store for violent nationalists like the Zealots, the Sicarians, and men like John of Gischala.
+It is no coincidence that the Jewish War ends with a speech of the leader of the rebels at Masada, the Sicarian Eleazar, who more or less admits that all violence was a result of nationalistic agitation and also admits that God is angry.
 (The speech is, of course, written by Flavius Josephus himself.
-Almost no one survived the capture of Masada, and the historian can never have received a report of Eleaser's last words.)
+Almost no one survived the capture of Masada, and the historian can never have received a report of Eleazar's last words.)

 The common people with their silly nationalistic ideas, their religious intolerance and their aggressive behavior are responsible for the disaster.
 The Jewish aristocrats - to which Flavius Josephus belonged - are of course not to blame for the war.
 The same applies to war crimes.
 These are invariably committed by the rank and file, never by their officers.